dfsp-spirit/freesurferformats/CONTRIBUTING.md

 Note that you do not have to use rstudio of follow these suggestions, any editor or IDE will do.

-- Make sure you have a recent R version installed
+- Make sure you have a recent R version installed.
-- Download and install the latest version of rstudio (I use the free RStudio Desktop Open Source Edition)
+- Download and install the latest version of rstudio (I use the free RStudio Desktop Open Source Edition).
-- In your shell, change into your checkout of your fork of freesurferformats (see above)
+- In your shell, change into your checkout of your fork of freesurferformats (see above) and run `rstudio freesurferformats.Rproj`.
-- run 'rstudio freesurferformats.Rproj'
-- install the required development packages listed on the freesurferformats website
+- Install the required development packages listed on the freesurferformats website.
 - In rstudio, make sure all required development packages are installed and you are ready to go:
   * Build the package including the documentation (`Menu > Build > Build Source Package`) and install/load it (`Menu > Build > Clean and Rebuild`).
   * Run the unit tests (`Menu > Build > Check Package`).
   * Generate the test coverage report (`Item bar > Addins > Report test coverage for a package`).
 Wait until the report shows up in the Viewer.
+- If this completed without errors, you are ready to make your changes in a new branch, as explained above.